Kanak Jha

-Kanak Jha (/kəˈnɑːk ˈdʒɑː/ kə-NAHK-_-JAH; born June 19, 2000) is an American table tennis player. player.
-Ranked No. 22, he is the second male player from the American continent in the ITTF/WTT world ranking, after Brazil's Hugo Calderano.
+Kanak Jha (/kəˈnɑːk ˈdʒɑː/ kə-NAHK-_-JAH; born June 19, 2000) is an Indian-American professional table tennis player.
+Ranked No. 22 in the world, he is the second male player from the Americas in the ITTF/WTT rankings, after Brazil's Hugo Calderano.
 He is a three-time Olympian (2016, 2020, and 2024), and was the US national champion five times, winning the national title between 2016 and 2019 for a record four straight national titles and adding a fifth title in 2024 on his way to the Olympics in Paris.

 Career

 2016

 Jha competed at the 2016 Summer Olympics in the men's singles event and as part of the American team in the men's team event.

 He was the youngest American athlete to participate in the 2016 Olympics and is also the first American born in the 2000s to qualify for the Olympics.

 2018

 Jha also competed at the 2018 Summer Youth Olympics in the boy's event, in which he won a bronze medal.
 2018 was somewhat of a breakout year for Jha, as he defeated several notable top players including Wong Chun Ting, Quadri Aruna, An Jae-hyun, and Lin Yun-ju.